 Separate the egg whites and let them sit at room temperature for 24 hours before starting to make the macarons.

 Prepare the nut flour by grinding the nuts with 1 cup of powdered sugar, in a food processor until the consistency of flour.
-You will need to pulse the food processor and run it, then pulse and then run. *I did toast my nuts beforehand and let cool completely before grinding.
+You will need to pulse the food processor and then run it, then pulse and then run.

 Preheat oven to 300.

-Fit a pastry bag with a number 806 tip, then fill with 1/4 of the macaroon batter.
+Fit a pastry bag with a number 806 tip, then fill with 1/4 of the macaron batter.

 Bake them for 8 minutes, rotate the baking pan and bake for another 8 minutes.